A practical interpertation of the Pearson correlation coefficient

 1. If \(X\) and \(Y\) are jointly Gaussian, the optimal linear estimator is also the optimal estimator.

-2. The “mean” in “MSE” is an average over the joint distribution of \(X\) and \(Y\), which is different than over the distribution of \(Y\) given \(X\), for which our estimator is not the optimal linear estimator (and biased).
+2. The “mean” in “MSE” represents an average over the joint distribution of \(X\) and \(Y\), which differs from the distribution of \(Y\) given \(X\), for which our estimator is not the optimal linear estimator (and is biased).

 In our example, we estimated the weight to be \(98.8\)Kg with variance \(9.6^2\).
-It doesn’t mean that if we will sample random people with height \(190\)cm, we would get a mean weight of \(98.8\)Kg and variance smaller than \(9.6^2\).
-It means that if we sample random people, and estimate their weight from their height using the optimal linear estimator, our error will be zero on average, and with variance \(9.6^2\).
-If we use the optimal estimator, the \(9.6^2\) is an upper bound on the variance.
+This doesn’t mean that if we sample random people with a height of \(190\)cm, we would get a mean weight of \(98.8\)Kg and variance smaller than \(9.6^2\).
+Instead, it means that if we sample random people and estimate their weight from their height using the optimal linear estimator, our error will be zero on average, with a variance of \(9.6^2\).
+If we use the optimal estimator, \(9.6^2\) is an upper bound on the variance.

-4. The discussion above is “Bayesian”, in the sense that it assumes you have some knowledge about the distribution of \(X\) and \(Y\).
-In practice we usually get \(n\) samples of \(X\) and \(Y\) pairs, and we use plug-in estimators to estimate the means, variances, and covariance, which we will then use build our \(Y\) from \(X\) linear estimator.
+4. The discussion above is “Bayesian” in the sense that it assumes prior knowledge about the distribution of \(X\) and \(Y\).
+In practice, we typically obtain \(n\) samples of \(X\) and \(Y\) pairs and use plug-in estimators to estimate the means, variances, and covariance, which we then use to construct a linear estimator of \(Y\) from \(X\).

-Machine learning people would say: we can use the samples to train a linear regression model to predict \(Y\) from \(X\) directly.
-Sounds better, more “end-to-end”y, but actually it gives exactly the same result1.
-Proof:
+Machine learning practitioners would say: we can use the samples to train a linear regression model to predict \(Y\) from \(X\) directly.
+This sounds more “end-to-end,” but it actually yields exactly the same result1.

 Footnotes